Learn more about gas storage

 There is evidence that the Romans used the salt springs to extract salt for foodstuffs.
 Since the 1890’s salt has been extracted by solution mining and the brine is used by the local chemical industry.
 The Cheshire basin is therefore the ideal location for gas storage.

 A key asset for a higher flexibility in the UK

-Once fully developed, Stublach will be the largest onshore gas storage facility in the UK and will enhance the security of gas supplies to the UK.
+Stublach is the largest gas storage facility in the UK enhancing the security of gas supplies to the UK.
 The 450 million cubic metres of gas stored a Stublach is enough to supply 300,000 homes with gas for cooking and heating for 12 months.